By: Blake Levesque, Client Solutions Advisor

 The benefit of working with someone like CCC is that all the tools work together in harmony.
 The same can be said for production boards.
 When you make an update to a vehicle by dragging and dropping into a new phase, your production schedule will also update.

 That connected, harmonious flow extends into all your shop, too.
 For example, consider your customer service representatives.
-If a customer calls and asks about vehicle status, a well-orchestrated telephone game usually occurs: the rep asks the estimator, who then asks technician, who then lets you know the detailer is getting the car ready for pickup.
+If a customer calls asks about vehicle status, a well-orchestrated game of telephone usually occurs: the rep asks the estimator, who then asks technician, who then lets you know the detailer is getting the car ready for pickup.

 Rather than this complicated update process, a well-connected team could have cut out multiple middlemen to find the answer to "is my car ready?"
 A customer service team member could look at the board and see where a car is on their own and update the customer while they were still on the phone.
 No putting them on hold, no chasing down information.